pi0x73/pi0x73.github.io/_posts/2021-01-28-Bypassing-2FA-Security-Lawyer.md

 pi0x73@evilginx2:~$
 ```

-Once the package has been download we can proceed by unpacking and running the installation script.
+Once the package has been downloaded we can proceed by unpacking and running the installation script.

 **golang** is a required package as well so I'm going to install that too :

 ```sh